- Learning Edge Guides

 Your favourite apps, carried on a portable or cloud drive, works on PCs everywhere you go.
 PortableApps is a free portable software solution allowing you to take your favourite software with you and make every PC feel like your own.
 A fully open source and free platform, it works on any portable storage device.

-EduApps consists of eight useful software collections that are free for you to download and use.
+EduApps consists of useful software collections that are free for you to download and use.
 The most popular of which is MyStudyBar, providing a suite of apps to support literacy.

 Apache OpenOffice is the leading open-source office software suite for word processing, spreadsheets, presentations, graphics, databases.
 It is available in many languages and works on all common computers.
 It can be downloaded and used completely free of charge for any purpose.